-Te Puke is also home to around 1000 avocado orchards and plenty of other fruit such as feijoas and citrus are also grown here.
+As well as being known as the kiwifruit capital of New Zealand, Te Puke is also home to around 1000 avocado orchards and plenty of other fruit such as feijoas and citrus which also thrive in this region.

 Get a bird’s eye view of this rural powerhouse by taking a scenic helicopter flight over Te Puke and out along the nearby coast.
-Aerius Helicopters are based at Kiwi360 and provide a wide range of charter flights seven days a week.
+Aerius Helicopters are based in Te Puke and provide a wide range of charter flights seven days a week.
 Be amazed by the patchwork of kiwifruit and avocado orchards which sit alongside dairy and sheep farms.